Long runs under a conditional limit distribution: Context and scope. Context and scope

 Our first set of results provides a very sharp approximation scheme; numerical evidence on exponential runs with length $n=1000$ provide a \textit{relative error} of the approximation of order less than 100\% for the density of the first 800 terms when evaluated on the sample paths themselves, thus on the significant part of the support of the conditional density; this very sharp approximation rate is surprising in such a large dimensional space, and it illustrates the fact that the conditioned measure occupies a very small part of the entire space.
-Therefore the approximation of the density of $\mathbf{X}_{1}^{k}$ is not performed on the sequence of entire spaces $\mathbb{R}^{k}$ but merely on a sequence of subsets of $ \mathbb{R}^{k}$ which bear the trajectories of the conditioned random walk with probability going to $1$ as $n$ tends to infinity; the approximation is performed on \textit{typical paths}.
+Therefore the approximation of the density of $\mathbf{X}_{1}^{k}$ is not performed on the sequence of entire spaces $\mathbb{R}^{k}$, but merely on a sequence of subsets of $ \mathbb{R}^{k}$ which contain the trajectories of the conditioned random walk with probability going to $1$ as $n$ tends to infinity; the approximation is performed on \textit{typical paths}.

-The extension of our results from typical paths to the whole space $\mathbb{R }^{k}$ holds: convergence of the relative error on large sets imply that the total variation distance between the conditioned measure and its approximation goes to $0$ on the entire space. \ So our results provide an extension of Diaconis and Freedman \cite{DiaconisFreedman1988} and Dembo and Zeitouni \cite{DemboZeitouni1996} who considered the case when $k$ is of small order with respect to $n;$ the conditions which are assumed in the present paper are weaker than those assumed in the just cited works; however, in contrast with their results, we do not provide explicit rates for the convergence to $0$ of the total variation distance on $\mathbb{R} ^{k} $.
+The extension of our results from typical paths to the whole space $\mathbb{R }^{k}$ holds: convergence of the relative error on large sets imply that the total variation distance between the conditioned measure and its approximation goes to $0$ on the entire space.
+So our results provide an extension of Diaconis and Freedman \cite{DiaconisFreedman1988} and Dembo and Zeitouni \cite{DemboZeitouni1996} who considered the case when $k$ is of small order with respect to $n$; the conditions which are assumed in the present paper are weaker than those assumed in the previously cited works; however, in contrast with their results, we do not provide explicit rates for the convergence to $0$ of the total variation distance on $\mathbb{R}^{k} $.

-It would have been of interest to consider sharper convergence criteria than the total variation distance; the $\chi ^{2}$-distance, which is the mean square relative error, cannot be bounded through our approach on the entire space $\mathbb{R}^{k}$, since it is only handled on large sets of trajectories (whose probability goes to $1$ an $n$ increases); this is not sufficient to bound its expected value under the conditional sampling.
+It would have been of interest to consider sharper convergence criteria than the total variation distance; the $\chi^{2}$-distance, which is the mean square relative error, cannot be bounded through our approach on the entire space $\mathbb{R}^{k}$, since it is only suitable for large sets of trajectories (whose probability goes to $1$ as $n$ increases); this is not sufficient to bound its expected value under the conditional sampling.